 These wings are lovingly marinated overnight and then baked for 30-45 minutes before it’s tossed in a buttery hot sauce.
 And while 45 minutes sounds like a long time, it’s mostly hands-off time which means you can go do other things and in 45 minutes, your wings are ready.
 Sounds good?
 Let’s start!

 I used about 2 pounds of chicken wings.
 This should give you about 12-15 wings.
-You can go for wingettes, drummettes, a combination of both or the full wing if you want.
-The prep time takes all of 5 minutes in the beginning for the marination stage.
+You can go for wingettes, drummettes, a combination of both, or the full wing if you want.
+The prep time takes all of 5 minutes at the beginning of the marination stage.
 Simply combine some Old bay seasoning with baking powder and salt and pepper to taste.
-You won’t need a lot of salt if any because the Old Bay is pretty salty on it’s own.
+You won’t need a lot of salt if any because the Old Bay is pretty salty on its own.

 The next day, we’ll get ready to bake it.
 Now anything chicken with skin will render fat that tends to pool up and make things very soggy.
 You want crispy wings so I solved that by placing the wings on a cooling rack nestled on a baking sheet.
 This way, the fat can melt and collect at the bottom of the pan and stay away from the wings.
 There are other methods but this is a simple fix.
 Try not to overcrowd your wings to ensure maximum crispiness.

-Then it’s the second prep stage where you mix hot sauce with melted butter and some Worcestershire sauce.
-Literally takes less than 5 minutes.
+Then it’s the second prep stage where you mix hot sauce with the rest of the stuff to make a good buffalo sauce.
+This literally takes less than 5 minutes.
 Once the wings are cooked, toss them in the sauce to coat them and get ready to serve!
-If you want a super thick coating on your wings, you can reduce the sauce over the stove top before tossing.
+If you want a super thick coating on your wings, you can reduce the sauce over the stovetop before tossing.
 Feel free to add more hot sauce if you like them even spicier.